Ruins777/cashcog-ui-automation/readme.md

+# cashcog-ui-automation

-Prerequisite:
+## Prerequisite:
-    a. internet should be present
+    - internet should be present (selenium driver won't work)
-    b. libraries from requirements.txt installed
+    - libraries from requirements.txt installed
+    - chrome / edge / firefox browsers present

-commands:
+## commands:
-    pytest tests/ --html=reports/report.html
+    - `pytest tests/ --html=reports/report.html`

+## folder structure:
+    - page_objects
+        one browser page corresponds to one file holds all selectors and methods to interact with that page
+    - tests
+        each file holds test cases based on objective (use of asserts & pytest decorators)